alfanick/rest-cpp/README.md

 for services.
 Generators *do not check* if route or other symbol already exists in `init.cpp`.
 However, they *do not override* service or resource class file.

+You may use both snake_case and CamelCase as names, however, generators will always use snake_case for filenames, simple service names and URIs (unless given) and CamelCase as Service and Resource classnames.

 ##### Inline Service
 Inline Service is simple service implemented using C++11 lambda.
 Use `rest-cpp generate inline PATH` to generate one, where `PATH` is URI to